ngify/ngify/packages/http/README.md

 ]);
 ```

-With interception, you declare interceptors that inspect and transform HTTP requests from your application to a server.
-The same interceptors can also inspect and transform a server's responses on their way back to the application.
-Multiple interceptors form a forward-and-backward chain of request/response handlers.

-> `@ngify/http` applies interceptors in the order that you provide them。

 Although interceptors are capable of modifying requests and responses, the `HttpRequest` and `HttpResponse` instance properties are `readonly`, rendering them largely immutable.

 > They are immutable for a good reason: an app might retry a request several times before it succeeds, which means that the interceptor chain can re-process the same request multiple times.